utkaiser/utkaiser.github.io/index.md

 # Hi, I am Luis Kaiser
 <div class="columns" markdown="1">
 <div class="intro" markdown="1">
 <p>I'm a Ph.D.
-Student in the <a href="https://oden.utexas.edu/">Oden Institute</a> at <a href="https://www.utexas.edu/">The University of Texas at Austin</a>.
-I design, develop, and evaluate deep physical modeling and reinforcement learning in game theory advised by <a href="https://web.ma.utexas.edu/users/ytsai/">Richard Tsai</a>.</p>
+Student in <a href="https://oden.utexas.edu/academics/phd-program/">Computational Mathematics</a> at the <a href="https://oden.utexas.edu/">Oden Institute</a>, <a href="https://www.utexas.edu/">The University of Texas at Austin</a>.
+I currently design deep physical modeling and reinforcement learning in game theory advised by <a href="https://web.ma.utexas.edu/users/ytsai/">Richard Tsai</a>.</p>

 <p>I received my B.Sc. and M.Sc. in Mathematics at <a href="https://www.tum.de/">Technical University of Munich</a> and <a href="https://www.uni-wuerzburg.de/">University of Wuerzburg</a> where I worked on machine learning-based trading and deep learning training algorithms for wave simulation.</p>